robinson-group/robinson-group.github.io/content/group_members/will_robinson.md

 properties of donor-acceptor Pt(II) complexes, if we could create long-lived charge-separated states, and whether we could get them to anchor on TiO<sub>2</sub> to make dye sensitised solar cells.
 Being part of Julia's group meant that I also learned a lot about time-resolved spectroscopy.
-Though I have still yet to align a laser, I was fortunate enough that some of my learning took place in laser labs!

 After I graduated from Sheffield, I moved to the University of Cambridge to study for my PhD as part of the EPSRC-funded